anabeldorado/anabeldorado.github.io/index.md

   Table 1
 </div>

-The Non-Stereotypical cluster has the highest proportion of women in its casts, as well as in its main characters and it shows the smallest mean age difference.
+The Non-Stereotypical cluster has the highest proportion of women in its cast, as well as in its main characters and it shows the smallest mean age difference.
 The stereotypical cluster boasts the highest mean age difference, the lowest proportion of actresses and a whopping **0** women playing lead characters.

-What has been the evolution of the release of these 2 types of movies you may ask!
+What has been the evolution of the release of these 2 types of movies, you may ask!

 <object>
   <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="700" height="550" src="html_plots/fraction_stereo_movies_per_decades.html"></iframe>